Youth on Course Opens Registration for 2019 Hundred Hole Hike

 (PEBBLE BEACH, Calif.) – Youth on Course – the non-profit organization providing young people with subsidized golf, college scholarships, caddie programs and paid internships – announces open registration for the fourth annual Hundred Hole Hike.

 Participants nationwide will be challenged to complete more than five rounds of golf in one day and secure donations aimed at increasing affordability and accessibility for youth interested in the game.
-This year’s event rewards top performers with dream getaways, including stay-and-play packages at Pinehurst Resort & Country Club and Pebble Beach Golf Links.
+This year’s event rewards top performers with dream gateways, including stay-and-play packages at Pinehurst Resort & Country Club and Pebble Beach Golf Links.

 “The Hundred Hole Hike is a remarkably challenging event that brings together golfers from around the country to work toward a common goal to help youth,” says Jeff Clark, Youth on Course Chief Development Officer.
 “The Hikers are accomplishing a major feat for themselves and raising money to create access to the game for youth.”